vaibhaw2731/final-app1/README.md

       [Install]
       WantedBy=multi-user.target

     ```

-    - Start the application by running-
+    - Start the application by running

     ```
        - sudo systemctl start sonar
     ```

-    - Enable the SonarQube service to automatically start at boot time-
+    - Enable the SonarQube service to automatically start at boot time

     ```
        - sudo systemctl enable sonar
     ```

-    - To check if the service is running, run-
+    - To check if the service is running, run

     ```
        - sudo systemctl status sonar